reconbot/fullstack-firmata/fullstack firmata.md

 # The Handshake

 Happens when a firmata server talks to a firmata device.
 Determines what the device can do and if they are compatible.
+Only one version `v2.3`.

 ^ But lets go deeper